CBEP-SoCB-Details/DEP_nutrients/Analysis/DEP_Irradiance_Analysis.md

 will be in estimating standard errors in ways that allow us to lean on data from sites with more data to help constrain variability at sites where we lack data.
-The best way to look at that will be through very simple hierarchical models, that treat year as a random variable.
+The best way to look at that will be through very simple hierarchical models that treat year as a random variable.

 ## Point Chart Based on Observed Means